ShunbaoLi/AD_GE_SAE_XGBoost/README.md

 # Gene Expression Analysis Project

-This project is focused on the analysis of gene expression data, utilizing a combination of data preprocessing, dimensionality reduction, classification, and feature selection techniques.
-The project leverages Python and several key libraries such as `pandas`, `scikit-learn`, `torch`, and `xgboost`.
+This project is focused on the utilisation of gene expression data for early Alzheimer's diagnosis.

 ## Project Structure